-The blu ray released by Tokyo Shock has a superb picture quality, remastered and full 1080P, the colours and costumes stand out and the close ups are vivid and clear.
-Sound is as it should be, Mono 2.0 tracks in original Mandarin or a clunky English dub for those who like that sort of thing.
+The Blu ray released by both Tokyo Shock and 88 Films has a superb picture quality, remastered and full 1080P, the colours and costumes stand out and the close-ups are vivid and clear.
+The sound is as it should be, Mono 2.0 tracks in original Mandarin or a clunky English dub for those who like that sort of thing.

 A Great release for a true Shaw Brothers classic.